pduffman004/cisco_switchport_config/README.md

 For example, the current version of this script imagines a scenario where the VLANs for switch ports needs to be changed from their current VLAN to a new one.

 Ordinarily, this would be a tedious, time-consuming process that’s prone to unpredictable human error.
-This script aims to remove that by allowing engineers at any level of experience with automation by removing the logical, programmatic layer and just letting them update a simple data file.
+This script aims to eliminate that by allowing engineers at any level of experience to assist with automation by removing the logical, programmatic layer and just letting them update a simple data file.

 ![script](https://raw.githubusercontent.com/pduffman004/cisco_switchport_config/master/static/script.gif)